 The Mongols were known as merciless warriors who destroyed the cities they captured, sparing no humans and occasionally killing also their cats and dogs.
 Yet apart from their military superiority, they had nothing much to impart to the rest of the world.
 The Mongols made no technological breakthroughs, founded no religions, built no buildings, and their craftsmen had not even mastered simple techniques such as weaving, pottery or bread-making.
 Rather, by conquering such a vast territory, and by unifying it under the same law, they managed to connect parts of the world which previously never had been connected, or not connected as closely and efficiently.
 The results were profound and revolutionary.
-Throughout their empire, the Mongols guaranteed the security of travelers and they encouraged trade by reducing taxes and facilitating travel.
+Throughout the land the controlled, the Mongols guaranteed the security of travelers and they encouraged trade by reducing taxes and facilitating travel.
 Indeed, during the so called Pax mongolica, the “Mongol peace,” exchanges along the caravan routes of Central Asia became more intense than ever before.
-This was when the Mongol court in Karakorum would exchange diplomats with the pope in Rome; when Persian businessmen would go to China on regular visits; and when Ibn Battuta, the celebrated Moroccan globetrotter, would travel everywhere it was possible to go.
-[Read more: Ibn Battuta, the Greatest Traveler of All Time]
+This was when Persian businessmen would go to China on regular visits and when a Mongol envoy visited Paris and took communion with the pope in Rome.

-The boy who was to become Genghis Khan was born in 1162, not far from the current Mongolian capital of Ulaanbaatar, and given the name Temüjin.
+The boy who was to become Genghis Khan was born in 1162, not far from the current Mongolian capital of Ulaanbaatar, and he was given the name Temüjin.
 As legend would have it, he was born with a clot of blood in his hand, a sign that he was to become a great conqueror.
-[Read more: The Secret History of the Mongols] Like all Mongolian boys, Temüjin learned to ride a horse at a very early age, to tend the family’s animals and to hunt.
-His father was a chieftain, and well respected within the society of nomads, but there were many chieftains on the steppes and they were often in conflict with each other.
+Like all Mongolian boys, Temüjin learned to ride a horse at a very early age, to tend the family’s animals and to hunt.
+His father was a chieftain, and well respected within the society of nomads, but there were many chieftains on the steppes.
 Indeed, the people we call the Mongols were only one of many nomadic tribes, and there were several others — Merkits, Naimans, Keraits, Tatars, Uyghurs and so on — and the Mongols were not even the largest among them.
 Each group was divided into clans and lineages, and many of the groups were in constant conflict with each other — over grazing rights, horses, women and treasure.
 They traded with each other to be sure, but they also raided each other’s camps looking for women to take as wives and concubines or for children to capture and keep as domestic slaves.
 Indeed kidnapping was a common way to obtain a wife, especially for those who were too poor to be considered eligible husbands.
 Yet as a rule this constant, low-intensity, warfare did not result in many casualties.
 The object was to obtain resources, not to kill people or to conquer land.
-In fact, land mattered to the nomads only as pasture for grazing, and even the best pasture had to be given up once the animals were ready to move on.

 Then disaster struck.
 Temüjin’s father was killed, and when he was only eight Temüjin and his mother and siblings were cast out by their clan who decided that they did not have enough food to feed them.
-Instead they eked out a living gathering plants on the steppe and hunting in the forests.
+Instead they had to eke out a living gathering plants on the steppe and hunting in the forests.
 Remarkably the family survived, although their camp too was raided and Temüjin taken prisoner and made into a slave.
-At the age of 17 he managed to escape and he got married to a girl, Börte, yet she too was before long abducted by a rivaling tribe.
-Together with a small band of followers, Temüjin successfully attacked the kidnappers and took back his wife.
+At the age of 17 he managed to escape from his captures and he married a girl, Börte, to whom he had been betrothed already while his father was alive.
+Yet Börte too was abducted by a rivaling tribe.
+However, together with a small band of followers, Temüjin successfully attacked the kidnappers and took back his wife.
 He meted out a terrible revenge on the perpetrators by killing the men who had offended against him and by enslaving their women and children.

 This was arguably the event which set him off on his career as conqueror.
-His skills as a raider soon attracted wide attention and before long Temüjin concluded an advantageous treaty with a one of the traditional chieftains, and this deal gave him access to a far larger contingent of men.
+His skills as a raider soon attracted wide attention and before long Temüjin concluded a treaty with a one of the traditional chieftains which gave him access to a far larger contingent of men.
 This was the band of warriors which he went on to leverage into an ever-increasing force as every successful raid attracted ever more of a following.
-The people who were loyal to him, he treated as members of his own family while those who crossed or betrayed him were treated mercilessly.
+The people who were loyal to him, he treated as members of his own family while those who crossed or betrayed him were given no mercy.
 In 1206, Temüjin called a kurultai, an assembly of the leading chieftains, and here he was elected khagan, the khan of khans.
-He took the name “Genghis Khan,” meaning “fierce leaders,” and the people he united came to be called “Mongols” after the name of his own tribe.
+He took the name “Genghis Khan,” and the people he united came to be called “Mongols” after the name of his own tribe.
 Genghis Khan was now the supreme leader of perhaps one million people and some 15 to 20 million horses, sheep and goats.

 A new legal code, the yassa, was also established which turned a long range of actions into criminal offenses, in particular those which Genghis Khan knew to be a cause of conflict.
 Thus the abduction of wives, and the sale of women, were declared illegal together with the enslavement of fellow Mongols.
 Theft of cattle or horses was made a capital crime and anyone who found a lost animal was obliged to return it or be condemned to death as a thief.
 There were further laws against raiding and looting and regulations for where and during which times of the year animals could be hunted.
 All children, moreover, were regarded as the legitimate offspring of their parents regardless of the circumstances under which they had been conceived and born — a provision which helped to recognize children born from mothers who had been taken as slaves.
 Freedom of religion was also official recognized by the Mongol authorities.
-Although Genghis Khan himself was a Tengrist, there were Muslims, Christians and Buddhists among his fellow Mongols, and, as Genghis Khan realized, only complete freedom of religion could prevent conflicts among them.
-[Read more: Tengrism] The rules of the yassa code were enforced by trials which were held in public and all Mongols, including Genghis Khan himself, were in theory bound by the letters of the law.
-Although there was no doubt that Genghis Khan and his family were in charge of all the important decisions, they consulted their fellow tribesmen.
+Although Genghis Khan himself was a Tengrist, there were Muslims, Christians and Buddhists among the Mongols, and, as Genghis Khan realized, only complete freedom of religion could prevent conflicts among them.
+[Read more: “Tengrism“] The rules of the yassa code were enforced by trials which were held in public and all Mongols, including Genghis Khan himself, were in theory bound by the letters of the law.
 All important matters, including questions of succession and of foreign policy, were to be discussed and decided on in a kurultai, the parliament of chieftains.

 What more than anything brought the Mongols together, however, was the decision to embark on military conquests abroad.
-Foreign conquests directed their attention outward and united them against their common enemies.
-Yet in line with Mongol traditions these were not wars as much as raids, and the object was not the occupation of land or the killing of enemies, but instead loot — of horses and slaves at first, and later of grain, treasure, and all kinds of productive resources.
+Foreign conquests directed their attention outward and united them against a common enemy.
+Yet in line with Mongol traditions these were not wars as much as raids, and the object was not to occupy land or kill enemies, but instead loot — horses and slaves at first, and later of grain, treasure and all kinds of productive resources.
 This more than anything was how Genghis Khan built support for his regime.
 He was an extraordinarily successful military commander and as such he was always able to provide for his people.
 Every city they captured was looted according to a set formula, with shares for everyone, from the 10 percent given to Genghis Khan and his family down to smaller shares for orphans and widows.
-Yet the demands of the Mongol people seem to multiply over time and no one was ever quite satisfied with what they already had acquired.
+Yet the expectations of the Mongol people multiplied over time and no one was ever quite satisfied with what they already had acquired.
 This is what set the Mongols on the path to loot the whole world.

 Compared with the armies of agricultural empires, the Mongols used different battlefield tactics too.
-They fought sneakily and with no regard for chivalric conduct or fair play.
+They fought sneakily, with no regard for chivalric conduct or fair play.
 A favorite ruse was to feign defeat and to beat a retreat.
-As the enemies came in pursuit of them, they would be ambushed and picked off one by one.
-Another ruse was to make an assault at night, and make fires which made the army look far larger than it really was — and then to attack from all directions at once.
+As the enemies pursued them, they would be ambushed and picked off one by one.
+Another ruse was to make an assault at night, and make fires which made the Mongol army look far larger than it really was — and then to attack from all directions at once.
 The Mongols were also notorious for using hostages as human shields by marching them in front of their own forces.
 Battlefield tactics such as these required discipline and a high level of coordination among the troops.

 Ryazan, 200 kilometers southeast of Moscow, was the first in line and in December, 1237, the city was thoroughly looted and sacked.
 From here the Mongols moved on to Kiev, the main city in Russia at the time .
 The city was captured in December, 1240.
 “Kiev had been a very large and thickly populated town,” Giovanni de Plano Carpini, a diplomatic envoy, reported back to Rome in 1246, “but now it has been reduced to almost nothing, for there are at the present time scarce two hundred houses there and the inhabitants are kept in complete slavery.”
 In the end only a few towns, such as Novgorod and Pskov in the north, survived the onslaught.
 One long-term consequence was that Kiev lost influence throughout Russia and that Moscow gained in prominence.
 The prince of Muscovy, who sided with the Mongols, acted as an intermediary between the foreign invaders and the various leaders of the Russian city-states.